Maiada-Ahmed/Neural-Networks/README.md

 # Neural-Networks
+# Prediction of Obesity Levels Based on Eating Habits and Physical Condition

 ## Introduction:
 In 2020, there was a rapid increase (39%) of overweight adults with a BMI over 25.
 Moving forward, the obesity problem is expected to get worse and is estimated to reach 50% if it continues to increase by the same rate in 2030.
 There has been an ever-increasing interest to study obesity due to the massive impact on health-related consequences and clinical complications.